-Occurs in The Elephant Man, when Merrick is out on his own and is discovered by a crowd at a train station, who begin beating him due to his disfigurements.
-He screams "I am not an animal!
+Occurs in The Elephant Man, when Merrick is out on his own and is discovered by a crowd at a train station, who realized he was disfigured, began following him, and are about to beat him after he knocked over a little girl trying to get away.
+He screams: "I am not an elephant!
+I am not an animal!
 I am a human being!
 I am... a man." which stops the crowd dead in its tracks, as they realize exactly what it is they are doing.

 The scene of Pocahontas saving John Smith has been highly inaccurately dramatized to resemble this but Disney is only partially to blame.
 The originator of this story is John Smith, himself.
 He's the only one who was there who claimed it happened.

 One chapter of The Buddenbrooks takes place while a wave of revolutionary uprisings sweaps over Germany and an angry mob of workers gatheres in front of the council building.
 The council members decide to hole up and wait for the crowd to disperse, but when it gets close to nightfall, two of them go outside to see what the protesters want.
 When one of the workers shouts that they want a republic, he is reminded that the autonomous city has been one for centuries.
 When someone blurts out "then we want another one!", the protest pretty much instantly falls apart and everyone is quitly returning home.

 Scout, from To Kill a Mockingbird, in both the book and the film, is unexpectedly present when a lynch mob comes for the accused rapist Tom Robinson.
 Recognizing one of the men, she gives the speech — out of sheer innocence — and breaks the mob up.
 While this is quite possibly the Trope Codifier, it's also a rare example when the shaming of the mob is entirely unintentional.